-The exterior design reflects the ideal internal organization.
 Structured around a central green space, the medical center includes a 315-bed hospital linked by a two-level concourse to a 275-exam room ambulatory care clinic, a faculty office building, a 2,700-car parking garage, two utility buildings and public plazas.
-The outdoor entry commons acts as an inviting civic environment.

 Every aspect of the design focuses on the health and wellness of patients.
 Reorganizing care delivery for all key departments has streamlined patient movement and eliminated wasted space.
-To maximize efficiency for physicians, the program aligns horizontal platforms of inpatient care with corresponding ambulatory clinics.
-The efficient plan enables the new hospital to serve 20 percent more patients in one-third less space.
+The efficient plan enables the new hospital to serve 20 percent more patients in one-third the amount of space.

-Despite the challenging northern climate and the fact that 100 percent outdoor air used in both the hospital and the ambulatory care clinic, the project is expected to achieve LEED Gold certification.
+Despite the challenging northern climate and the fact that both the hospital and the ambulatory care clinic use 100 percent outdoor air, the project is expected to achieve LEED Silver certification.

 1.2 million sq. ft. / 115,500 sq. m.